How to edit videos

 Video editing can be time consuming.
 It can be laborious.
 But it should always feel collaborative.

-Dropbox is already the ideal place for filmmakers to safely store, back up and share your video projects as you edit them.
-Dropbox Replay takes it one step further by making Dropbox the home for all your video-editing work.
-It means you know that every part of the process – from storyboarding to feedback and editing – is held in one centralised location, whenever or wherever you need access.
+Dropbox is already the ideal place for filmmakers to safely store, back up, review and share your video projects as you edit them.
+Every part of the process – from storyboarding to feedback and editing – is held in one centralised location, whenever or wherever you need access.

-In a distributed world, Replay makes video editing the collaborative, creative experience you deserve: helping you transform your ideas into great videos.
+In a distributed world, Dropbox makes working with video the collaborative, creative experience you deserve: helping you transform your ideas into great videos.